-(b) Plans prepared by a licensed architect or other design professional showing all proposed exterior improvements and changes; these shall include both a concept rendering and a site plan meeting the requirements of § 300-14.12.
+(b) Plans prepared by a licensed architect or other design professional showing all proposed exterior improvements and changes; these shall include both a concept rendering and a site plan meeting the requirements of § 300-11.6.

-(3) In addition to the notice requirements contained in § 300-14.10C, the Board of Appeals shall forthwith transmit copies of the application and supporting documents to the Medfield Historical Commission for their review and comment.
+(3) In addition to the notice requirements contained in § 300-11.5.1.C, the Board of Appeals shall forthwith transmit copies of the application and supporting documents to the Medfield Historical Commission for their review and comment.

-(4) In addition to the required findings contained in § 300-14.10E, the Board of Appeals shall make the following specific findings of fact:
+(4) In addition to the required findings contained in § 300- 11.5.1.E, the Board of Appeals shall make the following specific findings of fact:

 (a) The proposed use(s) represents a reasonable adaptive reuse of the historic property.